 Interest is charged from the day you start receiving the loan until it’s repaid in full, or cancelled.

-Many banks have student bank accounts that may offer an interest-free arranged overdraft.
+Many student bank accounts may offer an interest-free arranged overdraft.

 A student arranged overdraft limit will typically be between £1,000 and £3,000.
 This can vary depending on the bank and what year of study you’re in.
 If you’re unsure of your overdraft limit, contact your bank.

-It’s important to check for any fees that you might be charged if you go over your arranged overdraft limit.
+It’s important to check for any fees you might be charged if you go over your arranged overdraft limit.
 This is known as an unarranged overdraft.

-Explore more: Understanding your student overdraft
+Explore: Understanding your student overdraft

 A student credit card could help you build up your credit rating, which could stand you in good stead for any future borrowing.

-Explore more: How do credit cards work?
+Explore: How do credit cards work?